MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

 ## Plot Ingredients

-This story will draw from Biblical stories, early 20th century computing history (particularly Unix and early AI and symbolic computing around Lisp), survivalist culture, and Marxism.
+This story will draw from mythologies from Abrahamic traditions, early 20th century computing history (particularly Unix and early AI and symbolic computing around Lisp), survivalist culture, and Marxism.